Brads3290/loggerplus/README.md

 **Note** - You can put any other character in the format string and it will remain constant, but escape sequences for the above characters have not been implemented yet (look out for future updates).

 #### Custom tags
-**Tag types**

-* Global - Appears in every logged message.
-* Local - Appears only in logs within the scope of the function to which it is applied.
-* Persistent - Appears in logs within the scope of the function to which it is applied, **as well as** any any child (and child-child, child-child-child, etc.) function calls contained within it.

 **Turn on feature**

     loggerplus.settings.useTags = true;